ESL Carousel Autoplay

 Progress helper custom attribute

-listens for esl:autoplay:change
+esl-carousel-autoplay-progress listens for esl:autoplay:change and exposes:

-CSS variable (ms) for styling animations
+[autoplay-enabled]boolean attribute[animate]attribute pulsed on each cycle start--esl-autoplay-timeoutCSS variable (ms) for styling animations

-Value: optional ESLTraversingQuery to target a carousel; otherwise nearest carousel inside closest .esl-carousel-container
+Value: optional ESLTraversingQuery to target a carousel; otherwise nearest carousel inside closest .esl-carousel-container.

 Examples